kb1vc/SoDaRadio/README.md

 ### Building from scratch

 Sources can be cloned or downloaded from the github site.
-If you haven't used git, don't get wrapped around the axel.
+If you haven't used git, don't get wrapped around the axle.
 You won't need mad wizard ski112 to get through this.

 The next steps depend on which distribution you are using.